Find Affordable College Courses

 Education Levels of Psychiatric/Mental Health Nursing Majors

-In 2020-2021, 152 doctor's degrees were awarded to psychiatric/mental health nursing majors.
+During the most recent year for which data is available, 193 people earned their doctor's degree in psychiatric/mental health nursing.
 This earns it the #26 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in psychiatric/mental health nursing at each degree level.